garfix/richard-readthedocs/docs/source/language/verb-phrases.md

                     domain.relation_exists('borders', [subject, object]) },
 ~~~

-It can't be a single function with two paramaters, because the functions are used in different places.
+It can't be a single function with two parameters, because the functions are used in different places.